hargoniX/master/thesis/thesis.typ

 The type class system is frequently used to provide user-extensible notations.
 This is usually done by introducing a type class with a function field together with a notation that maps to this function.
-With this approach, we might implement a user-extensible addition operator as follows:
+With this approach, we can implement a user-extensible addition operator as follows:
 #grid(
   columns: (1fr, 1fr),
   align: center,